1. What is StartupAmsterdam?

-The best thing to do is to take a look in our Corporate Network Profiles page.
-There you can have an overview of our corporate partners, what type of challenges they are trying to solve and possible forms of partnership.
+The best thing to do is to take a look at our Corporate Network members overview page.
 Feel free to contact the corporations by filling in their contact forms and good luck!

 24. What are my options when it comes to hiring talent?